 The City Council consists of seven members who are elected by the citizens of Ridgefield on a non-partisan basis for four-year terms.
 Elections are arranged so that three or four terms expire every two years.
 Council members have the responsibility of establishing policy to govern the City, adopting a budget for city revenues and expenditures, and performing all other actions necessary to govern the City, including the passage of ordinances and resolutions.

 The Council is led by the Mayor, who is appointed biennially by the members of the Council.
 The Mayor serves as the chief spokesperson and head of the City government for public and ceremonial purposes.
-He presides at all Council meetings, votes as a Council member and does not have any veto power.
-He/she may sign legal instruments and documents on behalf of the City.
-He has no full-time administrative duties.
+They preside at all Council meetings, vote as a Council member and do not have any veto power.
+They may sign legal instruments and documents on behalf of the City.
+They have no full-time administrative duties.